-Astrid Stavro is a graphic designer with an international reputation for concept driven design, distilling complex ideas into uniquely simple and emotionally engaging solutions applied with exquisite typography and craft.
+Astrid Stavro is an internationally-renowned graphic designer with a reputation for strong concept-driven design which is succinct, emotionally engaging, with the emphasis placed on exquisite typography and craft.
 She joined Pentagram as a partner in 2018.

 Her clients span the cultural and commercial worlds, and her work encompasses brand identity, editorial, and exhibition design, as well as wayfinding systems and packaging.
 She led the celebrated redesign of the London-based arts and culture magazine Elephant, where she was Art Director and Contributing Editor from 2013–2017.
 She also created the identity for the Barcelona Design Museum and the menswear clothing label Jijibaba for Jasper Morrison and Jaime Hayon.

 Recent clients also include Tate, Phaidon, Camper, McKinsey & Company, AB InBev, Fedrigoni, Port magazine, Laurence King Publishing, The National Portrait Gallery, Reina Sofía Museum, Mahou San Miguel, the Miró Foundation, Cahiers du Cinéma and Wallpaper* magazine.

 Born in Trieste, Italy, Stavro speaks five languages and has lived in Italy, Spain, the Netherlands, the United States and the UK.
 She studied graphic design at Central Saint Martins College of Art & Design (BA) and the Royal College of Art (MA), graduating with Distinction from both colleges.
 Stavro directed her own studio in Barcelona for ten years, and in 2013 she co-founded the brand and design consultancy Atlas with Pablo Martín.